Mikilll94/ds-task/README.md

 - Project was created using vue-cli, which is a standard way of creating Vue projects.
 - CSS Flexbox and CSS Grid for laying out content.
 - TypeScript is used to provide typechecking and better IDE support.
-- vee-validate is used as to make form validation easier.
+- vee-validate is used to make form validation easier.
 IMO this is the best form validation library in Vue ecosystem.
 - SCSS is used instead of plain CSS.
 This allows nesting CSS rules and creating SASS variables.
 - Netlify is used as hosting provider because it is free and very easy to use.